 Please keep in mind that the sub-waves of the ending diagonal, consisting of three waves each, are corrective in nature.
 See the section on corrective waves for more detail on their formation.

-Leading diagonals are rare, and are found in either the Wave 1 position of an impulse wave, or in the Wave A position of a zigzag correction.
-They have a 5-3-5-3-5 wave structure like an impulse, but in this case, Wave 2 and Wave 4 overlap, and they form a wedge pattern with converging boundary lines.
+Leading diagonals, which are quite rare, are found in either the Wave 1 position of an impulse wave or in the Wave A position of a zigzag correction.
+They have a 5-3-5-3-5 wave structure like an impulse wave, but, in this case, Wave 2 and Wave 4 overlap and form a wedge pattern with converging boundary lines.

-Because of the five-wave subdivisions of Waves 1, 3, and 5, this pattern indicates continuation of the trend where the ending diagonal pattern of 3-3-3-3-3 indicates termination of the trend.
+Because of the five-wave subdivisions of Waves 1, 3, and 5, this pattern indicates continuation of the trend, whereas the ending diagonal pattern of 3-3-3-3-3 indicates termination of the trend.
 After the market corrects - and does not correct beyond the beginning of the leading diagonal - one can expect the trend to continue in the direction of the leading diagonal.

 When markets move against the trend of one higher degree, they do so with an apparent struggle.
-This resistance prevents the pattern that forms from developing a motive type of structure, and the patterns that form are more varied than in the motive wave type.
+This resistance prevents the pattern that forms from developing a motive type of structure; the patterns that do form are more varied than in the motive wave type.
 An analyst must exercise patience and flexibility when dealing with corrective waves.

 There are two styles of corrective waves, the “sharp” correction and the “sideways” correction.
-The sharp corrections move steeply against the trend of one higher degree and the sideways correction appears to form a flat type of structure that often goes back to the price of where it began before ending the correction.
+The sharp corrections move steeply against the trend of one higher degree, while the sideways correction appears to form a flat type of structure that often goes back to the price of where it began before ending the correction.
 More details on these are given below, broken down into four main categories.

 Please keep in mind that although corrections are often seen as declining in price, the reality is that the market can correct up or down, depending on the trend of higher degree.

-Zigzags may also form in combination and form what is called a double zigzag or even a triple zigzag, where two or three zigzags form connected by another corrective wave between them.
+Zigzags may also form in combination and form what is called a double (or triple) zigzag, where two or three zigzags form connected by another corrective wave between them.
 More detail on the rules for these are given below when we talk about combination corrections.

 The flat correction is another three-wave correction where the sub-waves form a 3-3-5 structure.
 Like the zigzag, it is also labeled as an A-B-C structure.
 In this case, both Waves A and B are of the corrective variety and Wave C is motive (with 5 sub-waves).
 It is called a “flat” because the pattern moves in a sideways direction.
 Within an impulse wave, the fourth wave often has a flat while the second wave rarely does.

-Most flats, however, don't look as neat as this.
-They are variations on the theme.
+Most flats, however, don't look as neat as this, but are variations on the theme.
 A flat that has the B wave terminate beyond the start of the A wave and the C wave terminate beyond the start of the B wave is called an expanded flat.
 This is actually more common in markets than the normal flat shown above.

 A running flat, which often occurs in strong trends of one higher degree, will have Wave B terminate beyond the beginning of Wave A, but Wave C will fail to reach the beginning of Wave A. This is a rare case, but it has been known to happen and usually forms in strong trends.

 The horizontal triangle can either be expanding, where each following sub-wave gets bigger in amplitude, or contracting, forming a wedge.
-The triangles may also be categorized as symmetrical, descending, or ascending, depending on whether they seem to be pointing sideways (as in the example above), or up with a flat top and rising bottoms (ascending), or down with descending tops and a flat bottom.
+The triangles may also be categorized as symmetrical, descending or ascending, depending on whether they seem to be pointing sideways (as in the above example), up with a flat top and rising bottoms (ascending) or down with descending tops and a flat bottom.